 For practical reasons, the regulatory arrangements by the Registrar do not place strong emphasis on formal supervision other than on CSDs, Exchanges and Clearing Houses.
-Compliance by the Authorised Users and Participants with the FMA, Rules and Directives of the relevant Exchange or CSD, is not directly supervised by the FSB.
+Compliance by the Authorised Users and Participants with the FMA, Rules and Directives of the relevant Exchange or CSD, is not directly supervised by the FSCA.
 This will be driven mainly by complaints by investors and others, as well as by the application of sanctions for non-compliance with the Rules.
-The FSB has powers to investigate or conduct an on-site visit or inspection on any matter where it receives a complaint, charge or allegation, or if the FSB has reason to believe that a person who provides securities services is contravening or is failing to comply with any provision of the FMA.
+The FSCA has powers to investigate or conduct an on-site visit or inspection on any matter where it receives a complaint, charge or allegation, or if the FSCA has reason to believe that a person who provides securities services is contravening or is failing to comply with any provision of the FMA.
 This means that the CSD is not only bound by its own Rules, but must also enforce them.
 Drastic measures can be taken against the CSD where it fails to perform its duties in terms of the FMA.
 After an investigation or on-site visit, the Registrar is authorised to:

 - Apply to court for the winding-up of the respondent or apply to the court to begin business rescue proceedings in respect of the respondent.

 - Apply to the court for the appointment of a curator for the business of a respondent.